 Handle CORS with ESP or ESPv2

 If your backend does not support CORS, you can configure ESP or ESPv2 to handle CORS requests by specifying CORS startup flags.
-In this approach, the CORS requests will not pass through to your backend application.
+In this approach, CORS Preflight requests will not pass through to your backend application.
+Additionally, ESP or ESPv2 will append the configured CORS headers to responses from the backend service when appropriate.

 The following CORS startup options are available for ESP and ESPv2